mouseless/baked/unreleased.md

 # Unreleased

-## Feetures
+## Features

+- `useValidation` composable is introduced to allow custom form validations
-- `FormPage` uses `useValidateDefault` composable for validation out of the box, with support for a custom form validation logic `ValidateComposable` when needed
+  - `useDefaultValidation` composable is included out of the box that checks for required values
-- `Labeler` introduces `ShowOptionality` to indicate required or optional fields
-- `Select`, `SelectButton`, `InputText`, and `InputNumber` now accept a validator prop to display validation messages below the component
+  - `FormPage` and `SimpleForm` utilizes `useValidation` to enable form validation, you may add custom validations through `FormPage.Validations` and `SimpleForm.Validations` respectively
-- `FormPage` validation messages are now displayed in the submit button's tooltip.
-To disable this behavior, set `ValidationOnTooltip = false`
+- `FormPage` and `SimpleForm` validation messages can now be displayed in the submit button's tooltip
+  - To enable/disable this behavior, use `ShowValidationSummary` property
+- `Validation` utility component is now available to render an input with a validation message component
+  - `message` slot is available to override the message component underneath
+    ```vue
+    <template #message="{ validation }">{{ validation.message }}</template>
+    ```
+- `Label` introduces `ShowOptionality` to indicate required or optional fields
+- `Labeler` now renders with red border when inner input is not valid

 ## Breaking Changes